perun-network/perun-polkadot-pallet/README.md

     * [mock.rs] test configuration
     * [utils.rs] test helpers
   * [unit.rs] pallet unit tests
-  * [conclude.rs], [deposit.rs], [dispute.rs], [withdraw.rs] function unit tests
+  * function unit tests
 * [Cargo.toml] module info and dependencies

 ## Protocol

-A channel is opened by depositing funds for it into the contract by calling *Deposit*.
+A channel is opened by depositing funds for it into the contract by calling `Deposit`.
 The participants of the channel can then do as many off-chain channel updates as they want.
-When all participants come to the conclusion that the channel should be closed, they set the final flag on the channel state, and call *Conclude*.
+When all participants come to the conclusion that the channel should be closed, they set the final flag on the channel state, and call `ConcludeFinal`.
-All of them can then withdraw the outcome by calling *Withdraw*.
+All of them can then withdraw the outcome by calling `Withdraw`.

-*Dispute* is only needed if the participants do not arrive at a final channel state off-chain.
+*Dispute.* If the participants do not arrive at a final channel state off-chain, they need to resolve a dispute on-chain.
-It allows any participant to enforce the last valid state, i.e., the mutually-signed state with the highest version number.
+This allows any participant to enforce the last valid state, i.e., the mutually-signed state with the highest version number.
-A dispute is initiated by calling *Dispute* with the latest available state.
+A dispute is initiated by calling `Dispute` with the latest available state.
-A registered state can be refuted within a specified challenge period by calling *Dispute* with a newer state.
+A registered state can be refuted within a specified challenge period by calling `Dispute` with a newer state.
-After the challenge period, the dispute can be concluded by calling *Conclude* and the funds can be withdrawn.
+After the challenge period, the dispute can be concluded by calling `Conclude` and the funds can be withdrawn.

+*On-chain progression.* This is an optional phase for channels with an app.
+It takes place after the dispute registration and allows to update the channel state without full consenus by calling the function `Progress`.

 ### State diagram